israelias/resume-ux/README.md

 <!--If this section grows too long, you may want to split it off into a separate file and link to it from here.-->

+## Documentation Notes

+- Component-based approach to rulesets in style.css

+- Animations have animation-fill-property set to forwards, meaning the animation applies the styles at keyframe 100% to the element.
+(The default is none, which means typically, animation keyframe styles come and go; without accountability to property values before or after they are called).
+The fill property is particulary essential for all animations attached to impermanent/state/pseudo class selectors controlling boolean states (.show, :checked) as such elements need to hold set values of either/or for the duration of the class's transit.
+As a result of this feature, keyframes rulesets are equally determinstic as the rulesets to which they serve.
+In some cases, state properties are only assigned at keyframes 100% property and not repeated at the class ruleset that calls that keyframe.
+Widely accepting that the responsibility of keyframes as vital.
+To that end, For this project, in style.css, they are omitted when they are not needed so as to minimize repetition of calls to state properties.

+  - For example, not setting the animation fill property for .collapse.show will allow .collapse to trigger its hidden state between .collapsing transitions by bootstrap. resulting in a quick flash.
+To program aroud that flash, the alternative is to explicitly provide a ruleset for the returned class variety as well as the order in wich the plugin returns such classes i.e.  .collapse and :not(.show), .collapsing:not(.show).

+- Buttons in nav outline, some elements are duplicates: one representing an href a and a button data target.
+Serving only and are visible on for state changes or media queries.

+- For the most part, the type of classes assigned to elements in index.html are controlled in style.css and only helper classes such as lh-1, .align-middle from libraries are used.
+Never using classes that set a family of properties other than the .nav-pills variety for scrollspy.
+If required, only helpers with a single scope/purpse i.e. text-right.
+Effort was made to keep this to a minimum, typically warranting dedicated rulesets for elements requiring three or more heavy-lifting helper classes.
+Helper classes that are considered "heavy-lifting" are classes that set box model display properties and dimensions.
+However, this is not always achieved as in some cases, minor elements using heavy lifting helper classes were not deemed to fully require dedicated rulesets in style.css.
+Decision was made relative to the scope of what is already controlled in style.css.

+- In order to keep the markup clean and avoid the nested trifecta of 'container-fluid -> row -> col-11' before arriving at semantic html-sectioned elements; the utilities that achieve the wrapper's responsive behavior are now applied to the html itself, removing three levels of div-wraps.

+- Given the semantic clarity achieved in the article-stack, consideration will be given to the removal of the Introduction `<article>` from the collapsible stack; its potential, logical (and semantic) location being within the main body `<header>`.

 ## Miscellaneous

 - Throughout its development, the project is continuously tested for consistency on the following browsers: